Patient education: The common cold in adults (Beyond the Basics)

 Some viruses that cause the common cold can also depress the immune system or cause swelling in the lining of the nose or airways; this can, in turn, lead to a new viral infection or bacterial infection.

 ●One of the more common complications is sinusitis, which is usually caused by viruses and rarely (about 2 percent of the time) by bacteria.
 However, it can be difficult to distinguish bacterial sinusitis from sinusitis caused by a cold because the signs and symptoms can be similar (table 1).
 Having thick or yellow to green-colored nasal discharge does not mean that bacterial sinusitis has developed; discolored nasal discharge is a normal phase of the common cold.
-(See "Patient information: Acute sinusitis (sinus infection) (Beyond the Basics)".)
+(See "Patient education: Acute sinusitis (sinus infection) (Beyond the Basics)".)

 ●The influenza virus, which causes the flu, can also cause features similar to those of a cold (table 2).
 However, the flu usually causes other signs and symptoms (fever, body aches) and is more severe than a cold.
-(See "Patient information: Influenza symptoms and treatment (Beyond the Basics)".)
+(See "Patient education: Influenza symptoms and treatment (Beyond the Basics)".)

 COMMON COLD TREATMENT